ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 2.0.11 05/01/2020 =
+* COMPATIBILITY: Add support for the Uncode theme.
+* COMPATIBILITY: Do not run on WooCommerce pages.
+* DEV: Correct typo in phpDoc.

 = 2.0.10 04/20/2020 =
 * TWEAK: Add trailing `span` to heading, to prepare for `#` option and to fix duplicate heading title matching.
 * TWEAK: Add second heading search/replace function to search for heading in content with heading html entities decoded.
 May help Beaver Builder users as it seems like it does not encode HTML entities as WP core does.